Updated September 28, 2023

 - Bug and pest spray/killers

-You may think that tossing a few quarts of used motor oil or a couple nearly empty paint cans into the trash won’t make any sort of impact on the environment, but this way of thinking couldn't be further from the truth.
+You may think that tossing a few quarts of used motor oil or a couple of nearly empty paint cans into the trash won’t make any sort of impact on the environment, but this way of thinking couldn't be further from the truth.

 It also states just one gallon of used motor oil can contaminate one million gallons of water.